GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     2. Insert the "SETUP 1 BOOT" USB in an empty USB slot.
     3. Wait 10 seconds for the operating system to recognize the USB.
     4. Once more: `$ diskutil list`
-    5. The output of the second command should include an additional section that was not present in the first command's output.
-        1. This section will have (external, physical) in the header.
-        2. The first line of the section's SIZE column should reflect the capacity of the USB drive.
+    5. The output from the command in step 4 should include an additional section that was not present in the output from the command in step 1.
+It will contain "(external, physical)" in the header.
+The first line of the section's "SIZE" column should reflect the capacity of the USB drive.
-    6. Make a note of the device identifier.
-        1. The device identifier is the part of the new section header that comes before (external, physical) (for example /dev/disk2).
+    6. Make a note of the device identifier, which is the part of the section header that comes before "(external, physical)", for example "/dev/disk2".

-3. Put Ubuntu on the "SETUP 1 BOOT" USB.
+3. Copy the Ubuntu image onto the "SETUP 1 BOOT" USB.
-    1. First, unmount the usb
+    1. Unmount the USB drive
         <pre>
         $ diskutil unmountDisk <span class="primary">USB-device-identifier-here</span>
         </pre>